hashimati/hashimati/README.md

 ### Hi there 👋

 My name is Ahmed Al Hashmi.
 I'm a software developer.
-- 🔭 I’m currently working on developing a rapid development tool.
+- 🔭 I’m currently working on building a rapid development tool.
 <!--
 **hashimati/hashimati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.